MovieMaker93/ansible-docker-swarm-molecule/README.md

 3. geerlingguy.firewall
 4. alexinthesky.secure-docker-daemon

-The **geerlingguy.docker** and **alexinthesky.secure-docker-daemon** have been customized to meet my requirements, so I have putted the roles inside a custom directory and not install directly via galaxy.
 The **geerlingguy.docker** and **alexinthesky.secure-docker-daemon** have been customized to meet my requirements, so I have put the roles inside a custom directory and not install directly via Galaxy.
 Also I have defined the **roles_path** and the **inventory** directory inside the **ansible.cfg** file.